pablojakub/rssfeed/README.md

 🔗 [demo](https://rssfeed-one.vercel.app/)

 ## Side Notes
 Due to CORS policy, feed parsing is handled on the backend (Next.js API routes), and the frontend fetches pre-processed data.
-Subscriptions are managed using Tanstack Query with a refresh interval of 1 second.
+Subscriptions are managed using Tanstack Query with a refresh interval of 1 minute.
 Articles are rendered using Markdown for better readability.

 ## Author
 Paweł Jakubowski